EdBogies/Hello-world/README.md

 # Hello-world
 Just a repositorty name

-Hi Humans,
+Hi Everyone,

-Ed here.
-I'm building a Home made flight Sim.
-I'm using raspberry PI and Python to build instruments.
+I'm try to build a DIY Flight Sim.
+I'm using raspberry PI's and Python to build instruments.
 I hope to learn from you.